-Remove nuts from jack sockets, but leave both washers on.
+Remove the nuts from the jack sockets, but leave both washers on.

-Now you can insert the PCB in the enclosure.
-Make sure the DC connector clicks in the relevant opening and washers of the jack sockets touch rear panel.
-Tighten jack socket hex nuts and then fix the PCB with 3 screws in a cherry key area.
+Now you can insert the PCB into the enclosure.
+Make sure the DC connector clicks into the relevant opening and that the washers of the jack sockets touch the rear panel.
+Tighten the jack socket hex nuts and then fix the PCB with 3 screws into the cherry key area.

-Then place washers on the potentiometers and fix them with the hex nuts.
+Then place washers on the potentiometers and fix them in place with the hex nuts.